kishanmurthy/crypto-sentiment-analysis/README.md

 ## Running the code

-Use Python version 3.9.7 and install the dependencies in Requirement.txt.
+Use Python version 3.9.7 and install the dependencies in requirement.txt.

 `pip3 install -r requirements.txt`